lab-sun/ST-XAD/README.md

 Download the datasets and then extract it in the file of `Data`

-To download the nu-XS dataset, please refers to: http://
+To download the nu-XS dataset, please refers to: http:// To download the HDD-XS dataset, please refers to: http://

 To download the nuScenes raw data, you may refer to the offical site of nuScenes, then resize the image resolution or refer to the site: http: //